LinguisticAnomalies/turns/README.md

 python preprocess_talkbank.py wls --indicator *PAR --preprocess
 ```

-For the detailed analysis, please refer to `turn.Rmd` and `match.R` for details.
+For the detailed analysis, please refer to `match.R` for details.